harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results.md

 3. Drill down to the relevant issues list to view the issues found in the scan:

-    - **Only in current scan** New issues not found in any previous scan.
+    - **Only in current scan** New issues not found in any previous scan of that target.

     - **Common to <_target_>:<_variant_>** Issues also found in the last scan of the specified variant.